-Your complete Summary Plan Description and Plan Document is comprised of three parts as outlined below.
+Your complete Plan Document and Summary Plan Description (SPD) is comprised of the parts outlined below.
 This document is a wrap-around Plan Document and Summary Plan Description, meaning the full document is made up of several different parts.
-When this Plan Fact Sheet and the Disclosure and Detail Document is accompanied by the corresponding Certificates of Coverage, the three documents combined become the Summary Plan Description.
-When this Plan Fact Sheet and the Disclosure and Description Document is accompanied by the corresponding Insurance Contracts, the three documents combined become the Plan Document.
+When this Fact Sheet and the Disclosure Document is accompanied by the corresponding Certificates of Coverage, the three documents combined become the complete Summary Plan Description.
+When this Fact Sheet and the Disclosure Document is accompanied by the corresponding Insurance Contracts, the three documents combined become the Plan Document.
+This description of the multiple-part construction of the combined Plan Document and SPD is intentionally repeated at the beginning of both the Fact Sheet and the Disclosure Document.

 Part Document Name Description Part #1 Plan Fact Sheet Contains general plan information and specific benefit plan information on each of the component benefit plans that comprise the plan.
 Part #2 Disclosure Document Contains important disclosures and descriptions of plan details, rights, rules, and responsibilities under your welfare plan.
-Part #3 Component Benefit Plan Documents A. The insurance carrier Certificates of Coverage, when these documents are to act as a Summary Plan Description (SPD).
-B. The insurance carrier Contracts, when these documents are to act as a Plan Document.
+Part #3 Component Benefit Plan Documents Participant Documents.
+Insurance Carrier Certificates of Coverage, Evidence of Coverage, or other Plan Detail Documents Employer Documents.
+Insurance carrier contracts, agreements, or other contract documents

-Section 2: Plan Information
+Section 1: Plan Information